fecgov/fecfile-web-api/performance-testing/README.md

 2. Go to http://localhost:8089/ in your browser of choice to run tests.

+3. If testing locally, set Host to http://fecfile-api-proxy:8080

 ### Recommended tests:
 - 5 users / 1 ramp-up rate
 - 100 users / 1 ramp-up rate